 Usually we need to sort data when we want to present it.
-You have 3 sorts direction as follows:
+You have 3 sorts directions as follows:

 And we can sort on the following level: